fairhive-labs/docs/whitepaper/architecture-overview-web3-design.md

 ---
-description: Actually, Ethereum protocol is perfectly designed for fairhive’s use cases.
+description: Actually, Ethereum protocol is perfectly designed for PoLN’s use cases.
 ---

 # 🚧 (WIP) Architecture Overview